-Create a lemon syrup by combining the strained lemon juice and sugar in a small saucepan.
+Create a lemon syrup by combining the strained lemon juice and superfine sugar in a small saucepan.
 Heat on low and stir until sugar has dissolved.

-Remove lemon syrup from heat and pour slowly into beaten egg while stirring the mixture with a whisk.
+Remove the lemon syrup from the heat and pour slowly into the beaten egg while stirring the mixture with a whisk.
 Continue to whisk by hand for one minute.